Theory 1

 Theory 2

 Partial fractions can be integrated using just a few techniques.
-We consider three kinds of terms:
+Consider these terms:

 Linear power bottom